wlong123/ChipotLang/README.md

 - `test02.guac` to run a program that determines whether 7 is an even or an odd number by calling both `is_odd` and `is_even` directly, storing their results in a list in the 0th and 1st indices, respectively.
-This program demonstrates that mutual recursion is possible in Chipotlang and that lists can hold the result of evaluating an expression in a convenient and familiar syntax.
+This program demonstrates that mutual recursion is possible in ChipotLang and that lists can hold the result of evaluating an expression in a convenient and familiar syntax.